Wanna see a marketer weep? Share this stat:

-Sadly, most marketers know that their sales teams have no idea what their content team is working on or even what assets are available for them to share with prospects.
-For content marketers, it’s difficult to hear that most of the content you worked so hard to create is just sitting there.
+Sadly, most marketers know that their sales reps have no idea what the content team is working on—or even what assets are available for them to share…right now…with their prospects.

 Bridge the gap by shifting your content focus to personalized experiences that empower your team to engage sales prospects, build trust, and close more deals.

-A prospect must touch at least 11.4 pieces of content before they’re ready to buy.
+These days, it’s all about self-service.
+In fact, the average prospect today touches 11.4 pieces of content before they’re ready to buy.

-It helps build relationships.
+Content enables buyers to make informed purchase decisions.
+Content also builds relationships.
 It reinforces a prospect’s trust in your brand.
-It creates an ideal opportunity to demonstrate that you have been listening to their pain points and understand how to tackle their challenges.
+Properly curated and personalized, it creates an ideal opportunity to demonstrate that you have been listening to their pain points and understand how to tackle their unique challenges.

 So, how do you personalize your content experience and encourage your sales team to share it with prospects?